rohan-joby/Password-Generator/README.md

 * Are numbers letters needed?
 * Are special characters letters needed?

+To generate password, simply click the 'Generate password' button.
 Password generated can be copied to clipboard using the copy button.